ssspecs/Arthur-Everywhere/README.md

 ## 📝 Disclaimer

 This project is purely for fun and not affiliated with Rockstar Games.
 All images are used under fair use for parody/tribute purposes.

+P.S: This extension is just for pure fun, Using this extension is 99% impossible.